NATASHA-ct/JS-Bestpractises/README.md

 -Marking a selected item as complete.
 -Removing all items marked as complete at once.

+Lastly I tested for the use of the following JavaScript best practices:
+-DRY: Don't repeat yourself!
+It means avoiding having duplicated code.
+-KISS: Keep It Simple, Stupid.AvoidING unnecessary complexity, over-engineering your code.

 ## Built With

 - HTML, CSS
 -Es6 Modules
+-Use of webpack builder

 ## Live Demo (available)